telerik/ajax-docs/controls/calendar/accessibility-and-internationalization/wcag-2.0-and-section-508-accessibility-compliance-.md

 # WCAG 2.0 and Section 508 Accessibility Compliance

 ## XHTML 1.1

-**RadCalendar**is fully compliant with the XHTML
+**RadCalendar**is fully compliant with XHTML 1.1.

-1.1 requirement.
+>note

->note If the content of RadCalendar's FrameTemplate is not XHTML compliant, then the output of the calendar will also not be XHTML 1.1 content compliant.
+If the content of RadCalendar's FrameTemplate is not XHTML compliant, then the output of the calendar will also not be XHTML 1.1 content compliant.
 >

 ## Section 508

-**RadCalendar** satisfies the requirements of "Section 508" for software accessibility, as well as those of "Level A" (in accordance with the W3C Web Accessibility Guidelines 1.0).
+**RadCalendar** satisfies the requirements of "Section 508" for software accessibility, as well as those of "Level A" (in accordance with the
+W3C Web Accessibility Guidelines 1.0).

 # See Also